HMS Andrew (P423): Service history

 In September 1950 Andrew sailed to Canada for a three-month deployment training with the Royal Canadian Navy.
 In February 1953, Andrew deployed to Bermuda for training with the Royal Canadian Navy cruiser Quebec, destroyer Huron and minesweeper Portage.
 In June 1953, Andrew became the first submarine to cross the Atlantic submerged for the entire voyage, leaving Bermuda and arriving on 15 June in the English Channel.
 During the voyage a diesel engine was damaged and a periscope malfunctioned, however both were repaired while submerged.
 The submarine had been returning from its deployment with the Royal Canadian Navy.

-The submarine was used to portray the fictional United States Navy nuclear-powered submarine USS Sawfish in the 1959 Stanley Kramer film On the Beach.
+The submarine was used in Port Phillip Bay and tied up in Melbourne to portray the fictional United States Navy nuclear-powered submarine USS Sawfish in the 1959 Stanley Kramer film On the Beach.